MicrosoftDocs/mesh-docs/mesh/Create/getting-started/samples/samples-overview.md

 1. In Unity, navigate to **Assets** > **Scenes** and then open the scene you want---this will vary from sample to sample.
 For example, in the *Science Building* project, you would open the **ScienceBuilding** scene.

 Here's an example of what you'll find in that scene:![](../../../media/get-started-developing-mesh/image007.png)

+## Contributions

+Mesh is a new product from Microsoft, and at this time we are not accepting code contributions to our samples.
+If you have any feedback or if you run into any issues with the samples or the Mesh Toolkit, do the following: in a Unity project that has the Mesh Toolkit package installed, select **Mesh Toolkit** -> **Give feedback to Microsoft** and then use the feedback link in the Mesh Toolkit to let us know.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+The [Samples Overview](samples-overview.md) page contains instructions on how to download the Mesh Toolkit.

+## License

+The Mesh samples are governed by the MIT license as shown in the [LICENSE.MD](https://github.com/microsoft/Mesh-Toolkit-Unity/blob/main/LICENSE) file in the *Mesh-Toolkit-Unity* repository.
+However, the samples functionality is dependent on the Mesh Toolkit, which is governed by a separate license, and contains 3rd party software.